Top 5 Ways Big Data Can Transform the eCommerce Landscape

 1. Forecasting Demand

 Big data has proven to be a cornerstone for demand forecasting with the help of advanced analytical tools and statistical models to make predictions from the demand perspective.
 Data analytics comes with an array of applications that can help e-retailers to enhance their decision support system and marketing campaigns by collating useful information and stats.
 Blockchain offers a ledger of data that is accessible to all the members within a supply chain network and the good thing is that they can only view this data without making any changes to it.
-Data like sales, inventory, manufacturing, and more is very crucial to decide the accuracy of demand forecasting.
+Data like sales, inventory, manufacturing, and more are very crucial to decide the accuracy of demand forecasting.

 By using predictive analysis tools, e-retailers can easily forecast market demands by streamlining various customer data points.
 This includes past purchasing patterns, demographic data, social media sentiments, and data from web activities.
 The conventional method of demand forecasting included historical data and the kind of experience under a stable environment.
 In the current eCommerce niche, various factors can impact demand requirements and it can be anything from prices to promotions and from weather to a change in technology.
 Hence, implementing predictive analysis strategically can prove invaluable for making demand forecasts with data-driven information.